Why We Need to Make Cloth-Diapering More Mainstream

 Share what you know to grow

 Be generous with information.
 Before you start cloth diapering, there are many questions.
-And then in very little time, you get the hang of it.
-But we can't forget those unknowing times, so offer all your tricks, tips, and systems.
-They say it takes a village to raise a child, but for some reason, we all try to do it by ourselves.
-Don’t!
+In very little time, you get the hang of it.
+They say it takes a village to raise a child, but for some reason, we often try to go it alone.
+There's no need!
+Be willing to share all your tricks, tips, and systems - and learn some new ones as well.

-As much as you answer questions for beginners, you should also ask your own.
-It's unfathomable to think how hard I had to search for some of the answers I was looking for at various parts of this process (and the search engine warnings I got for a few of my little boy searches – all coming from a clean and safe place, I promise).
+As much as you might find yourself answering questions for beginners, you should also ask your own.
+It's unfathomable to think how hard I had to search for some of the answers I was looking for at various parts of this process.
 If you have questions, ask away!
 Ask friends, ask cloth diapering companies, ask EcoParent or ask me!

 Even she was surprised by the antibiotics prescription.
 She also asked me questions about products and said she’d bring it up at their next roundtable!
 I’d like to think she did.
 She told us she sees fewer than ten cloth-diapered babies, but I’d like to think we might help one of those parents and kiddos out here at some point.
 But I did my part; I opened up the conversation; I shared my experience; and I’d like to think Mother Nature smiled a little bigger that day!